Six operations for D-cap-modules on rigid analytic spaces: Complete bornological modules over Fr echet--Stein algebras

 We showed in \cite{Bitoun} that $M\w{\otimes}_U N$, equipped with its canonical Fr\'echet topology, is the Hausdorff completion of the topological projective tensor product $M\otimes_U N$ in $LCVS_K$.
 We will now study this functor from the bornological viewpoint.

-\begin{prop} Let $U\cong \varprojlim U_n$, $V\cong \varprojlim V_n$ be (two-sided) Fr\'echet--Stein algebras over $K$ with the property that each coadmissible $U$- resp. $V$-module is pseudo-nuclear (e.g. a completed enveloping algebra for a Lie--Rinehart algebra with smooth Lie lattice, or the distribution algebra of a compact $p$-adic group).\\ Let $M$ be a $V$-coadmissible $(V, U)$-bimodule, and let $N\cong \varprojlim N_n$ be a coadmissible left $U$-module.
-Then
+\begin{prop} Let $U\cong \varprojlim U_n$, $V\cong \varprojlim V_n$ be (two-sided) Fr\'echet--Stein algebras over $K$ with the property that each coadmissible $U$- resp. $V$-module is pseudo-nuclear and of countable type (e.g. a completed enveloping algebra for a Lie--Rinehart algebra with smooth Lie lattice, or the distribution algebra of a compact $p$-adic group).